rombrew/gp/README.md

 * Simple math operations like subtraction or polynomial fitting.
 * Data sampling tool to extract accurate numeric values.
 * Static (from file) and dynamic (from UI) configuration.
-* Export to PNG or SVG.
+* Export current view (PNG, SVG, CSV).

 The main platforms are GNU/Linux and Windows.
-Also GP can be embedded in any third-party SDL2 based application.
+GP can be embedded to any third-party SDL2 based application.

 ## Screenshots